GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/1-resman/README.md

 # Resource hierarchy

-This stage manages the upper part of the resource management hierarchy, and decouples later stages (networking, etc.) from the organization by managing their prerequisite resources.
+This stage manages the upper part of the resource management hierarchy, and decouples later stages (networking, etc.) from the organization via folders, IaC resources and IAM bindings.

 The complete hierarchy is not managed here, as considerations on departments, teams, and applications are too granular and best managed via the [project factory](../2-project-factory/), which this stage enables.

 As many other parts of FAST, this stage implements several factories that allow simplified management and operations of recurring sets of resources.

-The following diagram is a high level reference of the resources created and managed here:
+The following diagram is a high level reference of the resources created and managed here, and gives an initial representation of its three main configuration elements: top-level folders, FAST stage 2s and stage 3s.

 <p align="center">
   <img src="diagram.png" alt="Resource-management diagram">